Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Background and overview of the paper

-and $g$ is a primitive root of $\F_q^*$. \end{defn}
+and $g$ is a primitive root of $\F_q$. \end{defn}

 \begin{rem} Note that $GP^*(q,2)$ is precisely the Paley graph $P_q$, and $GP^*(q,4)$ is the Peisert graph $P^*_q$ if $q$ is an even power of a prime $p \equiv 3 \pmod 4$.
-Moreoever, a generalized Peisert graph $GP^*(q,d)$ is a disjoint union of $\frac{d}{2}$ copies of the generalized Paley graph $GP(q,d)$, which again suggests that it is much harder to characterize the maximum cliques in $GP^*(q,d)$ than doing so for $GP(q,d)$.
+Moreoever, the generalized Peisert graph $GP^*(q,d)$ is the edge-disjoint union of $\frac{d}{2}$ copies of the generalized Paley graph $GP(q,d)$, which again suggests that it is much harder to characterize the maximum cliques in $GP^*(q,d)$ than doing so for $GP(q,d)$.
 Inspired by Conjecture~\ref{conjP*}, one can propose a similar conjecture on maximum cliques in a generalized Peisert graph; we prove such a result in Theorem~\ref{GP*thm}. \end{rem}